-Housing Benefit size restrictions in social housing: Supplementary Payments
+Housing Benefit and Universal Credit size restrictions in social housing: Welfare Supplementary Payments

 If you want to speak to someone about changes to benefits, you can phone the independent welfare changes helpline for free on 0808 802 0020 or contact your local Citizens Advice.

-From 20 February 2017 if you live in a Housing Executive or housing association home and you claim Housing Benefit to help you pay your rent, your Housing Benefit may be reduced if you’re of working age and your home is considered to have more bedrooms than you need.
+If you live in a Housing Executive or housing association home and you claim Housing Benefit or Universal Credit to help you pay your rent, your Housing Benefit or Universal Credit may be reduced if you’re of working age and your home is considered to have more bedrooms than you need.
 This is known as the ‘social sector size criteria’ (SSSC) or the ‘bedroom tax’.

-You will receive a Welfare Supplementary Payment to make up the reduction in Housing Benefit.
+You will receive a Welfare Supplementary Payment (WSP) to make up the reduction in Housing Benefit or Universal Credit.

 If you don't agree with their decision, you can challenge it.

-The Housing Executive will write to you again in February if you are claiming Housing Benefit and are affected by the SSSC to tell you what your new Housing Benefit award is.
-The Department for Communities (DfC) will write to you separately to let you know about your Welfare Supplementary Payment.
+The Department for Communities (DfC) will write to you to let you know about your WSP.
 You do not need to apply for it.

-It is paid in the same way as your Housing Benefit:
+It is paid in the same way as your Housing Benefit or Universal Credit:

-- if the Housing Executive pays your Housing Benefit directly to your landlord, the DfC will pay the Welfare Supplementary Payment to your landlord four weekly in arrears
+- if your Housing Benefit or Universal Credit housing element is paid directly to your landlord, the DfC will pay the WSP to your landlord four weekly in arrears

-- if the Housing Executive pays Housing Benefit directly to you, the DfC will pay the Welfare Supplementary Payment to you every two weeks in arrears
+- if your Housing Benefit or Universal Credit housing element is paid directly to you, the DfC will pay the WSP to you every two weeks in arrears

 Change of circumstances

-If there is a change in your circumstances, you must tell the Housing Executive, for example:
+If there's a change in your circumstances, you must tell the Housing Executive, for example:

 - someone leaves or joins your household